 These drugs increase serotonin and reduce norepinephrine.
 Each TCA is different, so your dog might not react much at all to one and overreact to another.
 Work closely with your vet to get the right drug and the right dose.

+Clomipramine and Amitriptyline are common TCAs.
+Other TCAs include Doxepin, Imipramine, Desipramine, and Nortriptyline.
+Side effects may include convulsions, confusion, vomiting, diarrhea, hyperactivity, or drowsiness.
 Steer clear of Acepromazine (Ace).
 This used to be a common sedative, but it’s now shown to reduce the threshold for seizures and aggression.
 Politely ask questions if your vet suggests this drug – it’s not usually a go-to anymore!
+How Do I Bring Up Medication to my Vet?

 Most vets are supportive of doing what they can to help their patients.
 If you’re ready for a prescription, set up a separate appointment with your vet for the visit.